PressureTech™

 Lift Axle:

 If your vehicle is equipped with lift axle(s), an SPMS Load sensor must be paired and installed on the lift axle load spring circuit (not lift springs).
 Use one SPMS per lift axle control valve — if multiple lift axles controlled together by one valve, you only need one SPMS.
-Tap the (+) sign at the top right to add.
+Check the box corresponding to “Lift Axle.”
 Follow Load Calibration steps below.

 Load Calibration steps:

 This step requires vehicle(s) to be run over scales both unloaded and loaded.
 Locate certified in-ground segmented (not platform) scale station nearby and plan to travel to the scales unloaded, then load vehicles to maximum load and return to scale.
-See video here (youtu.be/ wfelG30b8hs?si=7Enez-UGJkDDv7kc) for CAT scale instructions.
-The PressureTech™ app algorithm will estimate future vehicle weight based on these two weight inputs.
+See video here for CAT scale instructions.
+The PressureTechTM app algorithm will estimate future vehicle weight based on these two weight inputs.
 If a certified in-ground segmented scale is unavailable, you can use a platform scale to measure the loaded and unloaded weights of your truck and trailer.
+Follow the instructions below.

 Notes: